Skip to main content

 “We can go away somewhere else.”
 She made Kalyani gasp.

-“I knew you were fearless but never imagined this.”
-She shook her head with a reassuring smile, “Trust me Abhaya, Ami Bhalo Achi.
+“I knew you were fearless, but never imagined this.”
+She shook her head with a reassuring smile, “Trust me, Abhaya, Ami Bhalo Achi.
 I have never been this liberated and valued in my life.”

 The car honked again urgently, making Abhaya promise to continue the conversation later and walk away.
 Kalyani watched her go and sighed before stepping back into the room and touching Sharat’s forehead to check his temperature.
 He moved a little, making her withdraw back and lie still as Kalyani stared at him, teary-eyed.

 Abhaya knew they had to make provision for visiting the mission without suspicion from the family, so Swadhin seemed to read her mind as he cooked up a story of a friend getting married in Kashipur.
 That would give them a few days.
 The Sisters-in-law were convinced it was Swadhin’s little lie to make up for the missed time with his wife.
 They teased Abhaya endlessly as her thoughts kept travelling to Didi and the way she saw everything differently.
 She was teased for being distracted, and she did not mind it as she searched her inner self for answers.
 Was she wrong and Kalyani right?
 Was Kalyani’s chance at happiness getting in the way of her revenge?
-Does Naw Da care, or is he trying to save his father and brainwashed Didi to ally with him?
+Does Naw Da care, or is he trying to save his father and brainwash Didi to ally with him?
 Her questions gave rise to more questions and confusion.

 Absentmindedly, Swadhin sat on the desk by his bedside and turned the fountain pen playfully over a book as he appeared lost in thought.
 He suddenly remembered his promises to Abhaya.
 On one hand, he felt light-hearted that he could fulfil his promise even if totally by accident and reunite Abhaya with the only person she cared for.
 The moment Swadhin thought that he knew, that was not entirely true.
 She genuinely cared for his sisters and mother, too.
 He eyed the letters he had stacked inside the pages of the book.
 Swadhin suddenly felt empty.
 If Abhaya were to take up his offer and leave with Kalyani, he planned to rent a place for them somewhere and provide for them.
 He was sure his father would want that too.
 Especially after Kalyani helped Sharat the way she did.
 Especially after the way he saw her reacting to Sharat.
 He did not know how he would do without Abhaya, though.
-Swadhin looked around the neatly arranged room with a melancholic smile and realised that in the few weeks of marriage, every nook and corner of his room had Abhaya’s touch in them.
+Swadhin looked around the neatly arranged room with a melancholic smile and realised that in the few weeks of marriage, every nook and corner of his room had Abhaya’s touch in it.
 He would definitely miss that.
 But on the other hand, he would not have to be rooted back home and could practise back in Dhaka.
 Perhaps help the cause of his father more openly.
 Swadhin removed his glasses and rubbed his eyes, a little tired.
 He realised he had not talked to Abhaya since they came home, and she might have questions he needed to address.

 He put his glasses back on as she entered the room, the sound of her anklets preceding her arrival as Abhaya quietly shut the door behind her.